giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

     		Login Should Have Failed

-At last Evelyn is comes back and Joseph has cleared all values from login screen
+At last Evelyn is comes back and Peter has cleared all values from login screen

 .. code:: robotframework